MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/5-Paging/README.md

 4. Are there parameters related to paging that we should be aware of? (such as "page size")

 The answer to these questions will impact the way you implement your paging logic.
-While there is some amount of code reuse across paging implementations (such as the use of [Table.GenerateByPage]), most connectors will end up requiring custom logic.
+While there is some amount of code reuse across paging implementations (such as the use of [Table.GenerateByPage](../../../HelperFunctions.md#tablegeneratebypage), most connectors will end up requiring custom logic.

 >**Note:** This lesson contains paging logic for an OData service, which follows a specific format.